MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-first-call.md

 ---
-title: "Voice channel in Omnichannel for Customer Service | MicrosoftDocs"
+title: "Make and receive your first phone call in the Voice channel | MicrosoftDocs"
 description: "Introduction to using Omnichannel for Customer Service."
 author: neeranelli
 ms.author: daclar